King quail: State of Victoria, Australia

 This species is listed as threatened on the Victorian Flora and Fauna Guarantee Act (1988).
 Under this Act, an Action Statement for the recovery and future management of this species has not been prepared.

 On the 2007 advisory list of threatened vertebrate fauna in Victoria, this species is listed as endangered.

 Aviculture

 This quail has been very popular to keep and breed for many years; numerous mutations have been developed.
-They are quite hardy once they have adjusted to their surroundings and will keep the bottom of an aviary spotless.
-A great advantage of these quails is that they will live exclusively on the ground, and will not interfere with other birds.
+They are quite hardy once they have adjusted to their surroundings and keep the bottom of an aviary spotless.
+A great advantage of these quail is that they live exclusively on the ground, and do not interfere with other birds.
 The cost of purchasing and maintaining them is very little.
 They have been known to become hand-tame.

 They may be housed in pairs to quartets in a planted aviary, kept singly in bird cages, or in colonies in large flights.
 Males may compete, as may females.
-Suspension cages do not work well for this species of quail because of their smaller feet; a much finer size floor wire would need to be employed.
+Suspension cages do not work well for this species of quail because of their smaller feet; a much finer size of floor wire should be employed.